Skip to main contentSkip to page footer

 Collaborations – extern

-• Prof. Dr. Ullrich Koethe (Heidelberg University)
+• Prof. Dr. Ullrich Koethe (Explainable Machine Learning, Heidelberg Univ.)

-• Dr. Olivier Terrier (INSERM, CIRI Lyon)
+• Dr. Olivier Terrier (Respiratory Coinfections, INSERM, CIRI Lyon)

 Current research support